Ričardas Berankis

-Ričardas Berankis (/lt/; born June 21, 1990) is a Lithuanian professional tennis player.
-He is the first and only Lithuanian to enter the ATP top 50 rankings, making him the highest ranked Lithuanian tennis player of all time.
-Berankis has reached two finals on the ATP World Tour, at the Los Angeles Open in 2012 and at the Kremlin Cup in 2017.
-He is also a prominent member of the Lithuania Davis Cup team.
+Ričardas Berankis (/lt/; born June 21, 1990) is a Lithuanian former professional tennis player.
+He was the first and only Lithuanian to enter the ATP top 50 rankings, making him the highest ranked Lithuanian tennis player of all time.
+Berankis has reached two singles finals on the ATP World Tour, at the Los Angeles Open in 2012 and at the Kremlin Cup in 2017 and won one doubles title in Houston.
+He was also a prominent member of the Lithuania Davis Cup team.

 Early years

 Berankis started playing tennis at the age of two, when his six years older sister Lina took him to her tennis practices.
 Berankis' first coach was Valdas Adomaitis from Jurbarkas.
 When Berankis was nine years old he accepted an invitation from Remigijus Balžekas to practise with him at the Šiauliai tennis school (over 200 km from Vilnius).
 It turned out to be a long-term partnership and friendship.

 Career

 Juniors

 In 2004, Berankis dominated the U14 circuit of the Tennis Europe Junior Tour, winning six junior events, Leeuwarden, Piešťany, Šiauliai, Köln, and two titles in Armenia.
 He carried that momentum into the prestigious Tennis Europe Junior Masters, Junior Orange Bowl and Eddie Herr International Tennis Championships titles at the end of the year.

 In 2007, Berankis had a successful run on the ITF Junior Circuit.
 In Majors, Berankis reached the semifinals at the Australian Open, the quarter-finals at Roland Garros, and the semifinals at Wimbledon.
 Berankis won the US Open Junior title, defeating Jerzy Janowicz in the final.
 Berankis also won titles at the Canadian Open Junior Championships, the Orange Bowl Tennis Championships, and defended his title at the Yucatán World Cup.
 As a result, Berankis finished the year as the No. 1 junior in the world.